-Philodendron Imperial Red Plants
+Philodendron Imperial Red Plants for Sale Online

 Philodendron Imperial Red is one of the more common philodendrons grown today.
 Leaves are 7 to 10 inches long and begin with a red and dark green coloration.
 This plant is ideal for indoor low light situations.
 These plants do extremely well in offices or buildings where they can live away from windows or natural light.
 They can be moved outdoors during the summer months and into part sun as long as they are transitioned slowly to handle higher levels of light.
 Philodendron Imperial Red does not require very much water and does well in small spaces as a floor plant.

 |Mature Width:||12 to 16 Inches|

 |Soil Condition:||Well draining, cactus or succulent mix (part sand)|

 |Uses:||Does well indoors and in low light conditions|

 How to Care for Philodendron Imperial Red

 Be sure to read our planting instructions to ensure a healthy and happy plant for years to come!